-One of the questions I’m often asked by readers, is how to pick a niche to blog about.
+One of the questions I’m often asked by readers, is how to pick a blog niche.

 A blog niche is a carefully selected topic area that you’ll be focusing your blog content around.
-In simpler terms, picking a niche to blog about is really just another way of answering the question, how do you decide what to blog about?
+In simpler terms, picking a blog niche is really just another way of answering the question, how do you decide what to blog about?

 And this is a pretty important question to answer as you’re very early on in the process of starting your blog… because it could ultimately be the deciding factor that determines the future success (or failure) of your blog.